mozilla-services/docs/source/glossary.rst

       Derived from the master secret and auth token, used as **secret**.
       This is the only secret shared with the client and is different for each auth token.

+   Generation Number
+      An integer that may be included in a BrowserID identity certificate.
+      The issuing server increases this value whenever the user changes their password.
+By rejecting BrowserID assertions with a generation number lower than the previously-seen maximum for that user, the Login Server can reject assertions generated using an old password.